Nonlinear-FOD/lab-client/README.md

 ```bash
 cd my-experiment
 ```
+Do all of the rest of the steps from your my-experiment directory.

 # 3. Create a virtual environment
 Use `uv` to create a fresh environment inside your project: